-Newly qualified teachers (NQTs) in England, Wales and Northern Ireland start on the main salary scale, which rises incrementally from £21,588 to £31,552.
+Newly qualified teachers (NQTs) in England and Wales start on the main salary scale, which rises incrementally from £22,023 to £32,187.
 London salaries may be higher depending on location.

 Academies and free schools set their own pay and working conditions.
 These may be very similar to local authority schools or they may vary considerably.